SP24-CS511-Final-Project/datamimic/README.md

 python bin/main.py --help
 ```

-Datamimic accpts a yaml configuration file, see an example at [example.yaml](/example.yaml), which specifies the desired data schema, statistical properties, data size and output format, etc.
+Datamimic accepts a yaml configuration file, see an example at [example.yaml](/example.yaml), which specifies the desired data schema, statistical properties, data size and output format, etc.